AFLplusplus/AFLplusplus/instrumentation/README.llvm.md

 The tool honors roughly the same environmental variables as afl-gcc (see [docs/env_variables.md](../docs/env_variables.md)).
 This includes AFL_USE_ASAN, AFL_HARDEN, and AFL_DONT_OPTIMIZE.
-However AFL_INST_RATIO is not honored as it does not serve a good purpose with the more effective PCGUARD, LTO and instrim CFG analysis.
+However AFL_INST_RATIO is not honored as it does not serve a good purpose with the more effective PCGUARD analysis.

 ## 3) Options